File 329 · Open (folklore)

 The traditional and paranormal position treats the Bell Witch as a genuine haunting — an intelligent, malevolent entity that physically attacked a family and killed its patriarch — supported by the consistency of the legend and the number of people said to have witnessed it.
 Claimed It is the foundation of a local heritage industry and countless retellings [4].

-The skeptical and folkloristic position, and this archive's, is that the Bell Witch is folklore: a story that grew orally over seventy years before being committed to print in a single, unverifiable book, with no contemporary evidence and several demonstrably legendary embellishments (such as the Andrew Jackson visit).
-Disputed Whatever real events may have started it — family illness, hoaxing by or against the children, ordinary frontier hardship — cannot now be recovered.
+The skeptical and folkloristic position, and this archive's, is that the Bell Witch is folklore: a story that grew orally over seventy years before being committed to print in a single, unverifiable book, with no contemporary evidence and several demonstrably legendary embellishments (such as the unsupported Andrew Jackson visit).
+Disputed Whatever real events may have started it — family illness, ordinary frontier hardship, adolescent distress — cannot now be recovered.
 The honest summary is a famous ghost story with an exceptionally weak evidentiary foundation [2][3].

 The unanswered questions.